Question: Daniel asked an interesting question - “I’m confused, were not the Sumerians, like everyone else, supposed to have descended from Noah?”

 Most hills in this region that are as much as 15 meters high are more than 95 km away from the river levees.
 Therefore, when Noah looked out of the one cubit gap between the upper deck and roof he would see only water in all directions. “and the waters prevailed exceedingly upon the earth; and all the high hills, that were under the whole heaven, were covered” (Gen 7:19) - as Noah looked at the horizon, 360 degrees of it (“the whole heaven”), the land was entirely covered in water.
 Noah would have measured the depth of the waters, he was a builder, craftsman, and an excellent engineer, so measuring the depth of the waters as the ark floated upon them was something he would want to know and something he was capable of finding out.
 He concluded the depth to be 22 feet.

 “Every living thing on the face of the earth was wiped out” (Gen 7:23).
-Genesis talking about the "face of the earth" being covered with water, probably made some people think that what we modern people mean by "face of the earth" was the same as what people meant in the ancient world by "face of the earth".
+The book of Genesis speaking about the "face of the earth" being covered with water, probably made some people think that what we modern people mean by "face of the earth" was the same as what people meant in the ancient world by "face of the earth".
 But what we mean by it and what they meant by it are different.
 The phrase “face of the earth” used in Genesis is the same phrase that Cain used when he said he was being driven from the “face of the earth.”
 When Cain said, “face of the earth” he didn’t mean the whole earth just the area of land he was on at that time, the part of the earth whose face he could see.
 Noah too.